Vision impairment; Impaired vision; Blurred vision

 Vision changes and problems can be caused by many different conditions.
 Some include:

-- Presbyopia: Difficulty focusing on objects that are close.
-This problem often becomes noticeable in your early to mid-40s.
+- Presbyopia -- Difficulty focusing on objects that are close.
+This problem often becomes noticeable in your early to mid-40s and is very common.

-- Cataracts: Cloudiness over the eye lens, causing poor nighttime vision, halos around lights, and sensitivity to glare.
+- Cataracts -- Cloudiness of the eye lens, causing poor nighttime vision, halos around lights, and sensitivity to glare.
 Cataracts are common in older people.

 - Diabetic eye disease.